20 Dogs That Swim (& 20 Fun Facts About Them!)

 #7: German Shorthaired Pointer

 German Shorthaired Pointers are natural athletes with bright, energetic personalities.
 These pups are enthusiastic about all sorts of activities, including hunting, partaking in organized sports, and swimming in the summer heat.
-Plus, they love playing with our floatable dog toys!
+Plus, they love playing with floatable dog toys!

 Fact: The German Shorthaired Pointer's coat is generally a solid reddish-brown (called "liver") or liver and white in distinctive patterns that are sometimes confused with those of Dalmatians, according to NY Daily News.